 Once they “dock” with these cell receptors, the endocannabinoids share messages about the threat or change in conditions, allowing the cells to adapt and work towards homeostasis, or equilibrium, once again.

-Your endocannabinoid system plays many vital roles throughout the body.
+Your ECS plays many vital roles throughout the body.
 Those include:

 - Moderating and boosting brain signals and function